 - Easy sensor applicator – Complete redesign of the sensor applicator allows for one-touch, simple insertion.

-- Discreet and low profile – A redesigned transmitter with a 28% lower profile than previous generation Dexcom CGMs makes the device comfortable and easy to wear under clothing.
+- Discreet and low profile – A redesigned transmitter with a 28 percent lower profile than previous generation Dexcom CGMs makes the device comfortable and easy to wear under clothing.

-- Acetaminophen blocking – New feature allows for more accurate glucose readings with no medication interference.
+- Acetaminophen blocking – New feature allows for more accurate blood glucose readings with no medication interference.

 - Predictive low alert – New alert feature predicts hypoglycemia before it hits to help avoid dangerous low blood sugar events.

-- Extended 10-day sensor – 10-day sensor allows for 43% longer wear than previous generation Dexcom CGMs.
+- Extended 10-day sensor – 10-day sensor allows for 43 percent longer wear than previous generation Dexcom CGMs.